pine64/blisp/README.md

 ` sudo ./tools/blisp/blisp write -c bl70x --reset Pinecilv2_EN.bin`

 9. Done, Congradulations!
-Unplug from the PC and estart V2.
-Hold down the minus `(-)` button to see the new firmware version.
+Unplug from the PC and restart V2.
+Hold down the minus `(-)` button to see the new version.

 10. Before making menu changes, is recommended to first [Restore Settings to Default](https://github.com/Ralim/IronOS/blob/dev/Documentation/GettingStarted.md#settings-menu).
 Simply go to Advanced settings > Restore default settings, confirm using the `(+)` button.
 This sets all menu items to defaults, keeps the same firmware version, and does not affect any Boot-up logo art if applicable.